paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2017-01-06-designing_systems_part_1.md

 Pick was employed by one of these, the Underground Electric Railways of London (UERL).
 At great difficulty and expense, they had constructed three new tube lines and electrified the older steam powered underground District Railway.
 With few willing to use these new services, Pick was put in charge of their publicity.

-{% include 'figure' with '/images/2017/01/designing_systems_part_1/punch_illustration.png'
+{% render 'figure' with '/images/2017/01/designing_systems_part_1/punch_illustration.png'
   caption: 'An aerial street scene of London with St Paul’s Cathedral surrounded by monstrous advertising signs (Punch Magazine, 1890).
 Illustration: [Punch Limited](http://punch.photoshelter.com/image/I0000epvqNpMltvQ).'
   alignment: 'bleed'
 %}